Alternative names for follicle stimulating hormone

 Most often, raised levels of follicle stimulating hormone are a sign of malfunction in the ovary or testis.
 If the gonads fail to create enough oestrogen, testosterone and/or inhibin, the correct feedback control of follicle stimulating hormone production from the pituitary gland is lost and the levels of both follicle stimulating hormone and luteinising hormone will rise.
 This condition is called hypergonadotrophic-hypogonadism, and is associated with primary ovarian failure or testicular failure.
 This is seen in conditions such as Kallmann’s syndrome in men and Turner syndrome in women.

-In women, follicle stimulating hormone levels also start to rise naturally in women around the premenopause, reflecting a reduction in function of the ovaries and decline of steroid production.
+In women, follicle stimulating hormone levels also start to rise naturally in women around the menopausal period, reflecting a reduction in function of the ovaries and decline of oestrogen and progesterone production.

 What happens if I have too little follicle stimulating hormone?